Exxon investors to prod revamped board on net zero carbon study

-HOUSTON, June 22 (Reuters) - Investors calling for Exxon Mobil Corp (XOM.N) to study the impact of getting its oil and gas business to net-zero emissions by 2050 will push for talks later this year with what they hope is a more sympathetic board.
+HOUSTON (Reuters) - Investors calling for Exxon Mobil Corp to study the impact of getting its oil and gas business to net-zero emissions by 2050 will push for talks later this year with what they hope is a more sympathetic board.

 Exxon shareholders voted 49.4% in favor of the study, a regulatory filing showed on Monday.
 Companies typically respond to proposals that get majority support from investors.